 Benefits of a Rental Property Home Warranty

-The primary benefit of a home warranty for a rental property is savings.
+Savings.
 If a refrigerator in a rental unit suddenly ceases to function, the property owner is protected from having to pay for a technician to install a new $400 compressor.
 Across multiple units, those appliance repair costs add up quickly.
 A home warranty simplifies a property owner’s budget and ensures lower expenses over time.

-Another important benefit, however, is convenience.
+Convenience.
 Because home warranty providers maintain networks of professional technicians, the property owner is spared the responsibility of hiring a repair person or personally servicing a piece of equipment.
 Warranty providers also often provide resources to make it easier to keep track of service and maintenance schedules.